 How many startups have gone to scale working with RX?

-To date, nearly 30 startups have completed the program and are actively moving to scale.
+To date, 50 startups have completed the program and are actively moving to scale.
 The relationship with RX doesn't end after Retail Pitch Day: We actively work with each startup on an individual channel management plan to ensure the product lands at the right time, in the right retail channels.

 How are the capability partners selected?